Audiology services are provided in Tucson and Phoenix to enable early fitting of hearing aids and to support the managing community Audiologist

 Parent Toddler Classes

 Parent Toddler classes are offered weekly to families in Tucson and in Phoenix.
-These classes are offered to children age 18 mo of age and older in Tucson and 2 yrs of age and older in Phoenix.
+These classes are offered to children age 2 to 3 years of age and older in Phoenix.
 Toddlers are required to attend class with a Parent or Caregiver.
 Children will participate in child directed activities with their parents receiving coaching from a classroom teacher in supporting their child’s language and social skills.
 Individual time is made available for each child and their parent/caregiver during class to focus on individualized language/speech/listening goals outside of the Toddler classroom in a 1:1 opportunity with a Teacher.
 The classes are offered at the following locations on the following days.
 For more information on Parent Toddler Classes please speak with your Hearing Teacher or call the Regional Early Childhood office.

 Tucson – Parent Toddler class is offered on Mondays from 9:00 – 11:30 at the Early Childhood Building on the ASDB Campus.
 520-770-3002